-Site crawling, an area of search engine optimisation that is so often overlooked.
+Site crawling, an area of search engine optimization that is so often overlooked.
 The ability of a robot to crawl and understand your website is essential.
 Nothing is more important than making your website robot friendly.

 Here’s an example of a campaign where the client’s website was not robot friendly.
 It took months to redesign every aspect of the pagination, site structure and removing legacy content.
 However, once all the dust settled, the rankings began to soar.